ingo/ingo.github.io/_recipes/grilled_chicken_caesar_salad.md

 time: 40 minutes, plus 2 hours marinating
 title: Grilled Chicken Caesar Salad
 ---

+The lettuce is slightly charred and crisp, and the insides become slightly tender, but you still get the satisfying crunch everyone loves about romaine.
 This recipe is a variation on a classic Caesar salad with grilled chicken.
 Depending on your appetite, it makes an excellent first-course or a full-on meal.
 Hitting the lettuce with a little fire is an unexpectedly brilliant trick; the green leaves char and crisp and the insides become slightly tender, but you still get the satisfying crunch everyone loves about romaine.

 ### Ingredients